 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

-About one-quarter of English majors plan to teach following graduation, while another quarter plan to do writing of some kind, such as in advertising, book publishing, or writing for business or government organizations.
-The rest use English as a background for the study of law, business, theology, or other disciplines and professions.
+About 20 percent of English majors plan to teach following graduation, while another 50 percent plan to do writing or editing of some kind in fields such as marketing, book publishing, or writing for business or non-profit organizations.
+The rest use English as a background for the study of law, business, theology, social work, or other graduate programs.

 Apply to the College of Liberal Arts and Sciences.